-The benchmark efficient entity of rule 87(3) is not a regulated entity which would have hedged its debt in a particular way in response to the prevailing regulatory regime as the Rate of Return Guideline proposes.
-The benchmark efficient entity is a firm of similar scale to APTPPL which operates in a workably competitive market.
+The benchmark efficient entity of Rule 87(3) is a firm of similar scale to APTPPL.
 Such a firm would be expected to issue debt with a term to maturity of 10 years, and to stagger its debt issues to minimise refinancing risk, in the way the Rate of Return Guideline proposes, without any need for concern about hedging arrangements which have to be "unwound".
 The trailing average approach to estimation of the return on debt can be implemented immediately (without any need for a period of transition).

-Reserve Bank of Australia data for the yields on the bonds of Australian nonfinancial corporations rated BBB have been used to estimate terms of the trailing average.
+Reserve Bank of Australia data for the yields on the bonds of Australian non-financial corporations rated BBB have been used to estimate terms of the trailing average.